WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 It depends on many things, the longest period is the wait for all peers to register their coins.
 First of all from your desired anonymity set, every round has a goal of 100 anonymity set.
-Wasabi is developed in a way that there's a round at least once every two hours.
+Wasabi is developed in a way that there's a round at least once every one hour.
 If the 100 peers registered earlier, then there can be many rounds per hour.
 When all peers are registered, then the signing phase is done within a couple of seconds.